Shadow-Admins/Cyber_Club/Starting_Point/VulnHub/MrRobot/README.md

 ```

 <p></p>
-This turns out to be a dead end,
+This turns out to be a dead end, so we will try the next item on our list /wp-login.php.
+<p></p>